4D-Game/Gamecontrol/docs/index.md

 ### Controls

-This folder contains all classes wich interact with the game.
+This folder contains all classes which interact with the game.
 They usually instantiate one or more `HAL` classes to control the hardware depending on the game.

 ### Fonts